thatnina13/Thirsty-client/README.md

 ##### Here are some super fun stats to start us off:
 - One egg- thats right, a SIGNLE EGG requires 53 gallons of water to produce
 - One gallon of milk requires 880 gallons of water
-- A single 1/3-pound burger requires 660 gallons of water
+- A single 1/3-pound burger :cow2: requires 660 gallons of water :droplet:

 - And the real kick in the teeth: It takes 450 gallons of water to make one 3.5-ounce (100-gram) chocolate bar Sweet baby ray- how many rivers have run dry as the hands of my 30 years of Halloween candy???